novelsaga/novelsaga/README.md

 2. Press `F5` to start debugging
 3. A new VSCode window will open with the extension loaded
 4. Create a test file with `.nf` extension
-5. Check the Output panel for "NovelFlow LSP" logs
+5. Check the Output panel for "NovelSaga LSP" logs

 ## Project Structure